-- Reduces Costs: Planned, non-emergency work is just more cost-effective.
+- Reduces Costs: Planned, Non-emergency work is just more cost-effective.

 The results have been outstanding.
-In Bayonne, NJ, SUEZ reduced sewer blockages by 70% from 56 to 17 over one year.
-In Nassau County, NY where SUEZ manages the county’s 3,000-mile collection system, the results have been just as striking: 71% reduction in sewer blockages in the first five years of SUEZ’ acoustic inspection technology campaign.
+In Bayonne, NJ, SUEZ reduced sewer blockages by 70% from 56 to 17 in one year.
+In Nassau County, NY where SUEZ manages the county’s 3,000-mile collection system, the results have been just as striking: 71% reduction in sewer blockages in the first five years of SUEZ’ acoustic inspection campaign.

-How does SUEZ' Acoustic Inspection Technology work?
+How does SUEZ' Acoustic Inspection work?

 Use existing geographic information system (GIS) data.

 Before the acoustic inspection begins, it is recommended that geospatial data be acquired from the city or town where work is being conducted.
-Acoustic resonance inspections can be performed without mapping software, but it is more efficient to schedule daily inspections, and collect and manage data during the inspection process using GIS.
+Acoustic inspection can be performed without mapping software, but it is more efficient to schedule daily inspections, and collect and manage data during the inspection process using GIS.

 Based on preset algorithms, the percent of received signal estimates the condition of the pipe segment and gives a score from 0 (totally blocked) to 10 (like new condition).